SirGarhi/garhis-grotto-foundry/docs/character_paths/Gahvrunk.md

 * Master Shamanism – You may now choose two features with your Shamanistic Training, and one of them may be a Totemic Attunement.

 ## Tier 6
-* Greater Lethality – The bonus from Lethality increases to +3.
-Your critical hit threshold is reduced by 1.
+* Master Fury – A *Weapon of Barbaric Fury* now has a +3 bonus to Attack and Damage for you.
+It's critical hit threshold is also reduced by 1.
 * Runic Inscription – The magical bonus from Runic Etchings increases to +3.

 # Path Goals